drewjtaylor/drews-node-project/README.md

 ## CI/CD update!

-Originally this was a server run locally, requiring a MongoDB server t obe set up locally, and was generally not easy to demonstrate.
+Originally this was a server run locally, requiring a local MongoDB server, and it was difficult to demonstrate.

 No longer!